 Once your beans are ready, cook them with sauteed onions and garlic and a combination of spices including turmeric, cumin, and dried mint.

+- How to store beans.
 Kidney beans reheat really well and makes for amazing leftovers.
 They can be stored in a sealed container in the refrigerator for up to 5 days.
 They also freeze really well and can be stored in the freezer for up to 3 months.

+- How to reheat beans.
 When you are ready to eat, simply allow thaw the beans in the refrigerator and then reheat for a few minutes in a saucepan.
 The best part is that frozen kidney beans will pretty much taste the same as they did on the day that you made them.
 This is why I never cook a small batch.
 I always double up on the recipe so that I can freeze any extras for weeks or months to come.

 Use your dried kidney bean stash to make flavourful, one pot red kidney beans.
 It is vegan, gluten-free, and packed with plant-based protein.